DigitalNZ/contentful-redis/README.md

 ## Configuration

-Heres a default example, however, I will go over all of the individually configurations options below
+Heres a default example, however, I will go over all of the individual configurations options below

 ```ruby
 # config/initializers/contentful_redis.rb